 Probation Status 4 identifies those students who have been dismissed from the institution but who are allowed to continue at the institution under special circumstances established by the Student Academic Standing Committee.
 Students may remain in this category for one semester.
-These students are required to establish an Academic Support Contract with the Center for Academic Services by the end of the fourth week of the term.
+These students are required to establish an Academic Support Contract with the

+Center for Academic Services by the end of the fourth week of the term.
 Failure to establish a contract or failure to comply with the terms agreed upon in the contract will result in the dismissal of the student from the institution.
 Students who improve their cumulative GPA to the minimum standard at the end of the term may be removed from probationary standing.
-Students who improve their cumulative GPA above the minimum standard, may be placed on Probation Status 2.
+Students who improve their cumulative GPA by receiving a term GPA of 2.00 or above, but who fail to raise their cumulative GPA above the minimum standard, may be placed on Probation Status 2.
 Students who receive a term GPA below 2.00, regardless of whether or not this improves their cumulative GPA, will be dismissed from the institution.